williamhill-lukaszjarzynski/Option1-Kubernetes/README.md

 1. CREATE

-   # a kubernetes deployment,  - YAML configuration file, where RS=2
+   # a kubernetes deployment,  - YAML configuration file, where replicas: 2

+Each config file has 3 parts: metadata, specification, status